Six “How-Tos” to Create a Safety Culture

 Super Bowl winners make winning a value, not a priority.

 Priorities change—values don’t!
 They practice relentlessly, even when they don’t feel like it or they are busy with competing priorities.
 Their core value is being the best at what they do every day.In the same way, make workplace safety a value not a priority.
 Don’t skip the practices.
 Yes, I know the bid must get out today, or the production line needs to be repaired, but canceling safety training, safety committee meetings, safety assessments, etc., when things get busy sends the message that safety is just a priority that can change, not a value that you live by.
 During my 30-year career I have never seen a company go out of business for being too safe.
-However, I have seen many go out of business for being unsafe because the importance of safety at their business wasn’t a value.
+However, I have seen many go out of business for being unsafe because the importance of safety culture at their business wasn’t a value.

 Super Bowl winners have coaches that constantly assess them.